 When you think about it, the list of things you CAN’T make from bamboo just keeps getting shorter and shorter.
 Again, we’re not suggesting that we start making everything from bamboo and stop using anything else.
 There’s nothing holistic or sustainable about that.
 But if we can substitute a durable bamboo product for a single-use plastic item, or do something that can simultaneously preserve our forests and reduce the levels of global pesticide use, then let’s do that, please.

-If you’re enchanted by the powerful potential of bamboo and want to know more about its rich history and its many uses, please check out blog for more information.
+If you’re enchanted by the powerful potential of bamboo and want to know more about its rich history and its many uses, please check our blog for more information.
+Also consider sharing and subscribing to help us spread the good word.

 These are a few of our most popular articles: